Exponential Growth, Double Time, and the Rule of 72

 Related Reading: Dividend Growth Compounding Versus Interest Compounding

-The benefits of exponential growth can be magnified with dividend growth compounding.
+The benefits of compound growth can be magnified with dividend growth compounding.
 As dividends increase over time the explosion of reinvested earnings is even more dramatic.

 This makes time the most important aspect of reaping the benefits of exponential growth.
 This is why financial advisors exhort the advantages of starting your retirement plan early in life.